 Andrew’s journey in the world of entertainment started when he sought out a school holiday job by auditioning for the very first Australian production of Lionel Bart’s ground-breaking musical Oliver.
 A year playing the Artful Dodger, then more juggling of school and theatre work and finally, an invitation to join the Edgley show business family where he stayed as a partner for over three decades.

-During Soviet times, Andrew made over 250 visits to Moscow and travelled extensively throughout Russia and the Soviet States.
-He estimates he has been involved with over 7,000 performers visiting Australia, New Zealand and South Africa, as well as many East Asian countries, including China, Hong Kong and Singapore.
+During Soviet times, Andrew made over 250 visits to Moscow and travelled extensively throughout Russia and the then Soviet States.
+He estimates he has been involved with over 7,000 performers visiting Australia, New Zealand and South Africa, as well as many Asian countries including China, Hong Kong and Singapore.

 In 2014, Andrew, together with Theatre Tours International partner Simon Bryce, had great joy in presenting the BBC sensation Mrs. Brown Rides Again starring Mrs. Brown’s Boys.
 The show’s historic success was repeated when Mrs. Brown’s Boys returned in 2016 with a second play – Good Mourning Mrs. Brown.

-2017 was a huge year with a tour of the Great Moscow Circus in South Africa; The St Petersburg Ballet’s sold-out tour in Asia, Australia and New Zealand, and Shanghai Ballet performing Derek Deane’s magnificent Swan Lake in Melbourne.
+2017 was a huge year with a tour of the Great Moscow Circus in South Africa; The St Petersburg Ballet Theatre’s sold-out tour in Asia, Australia and New Zealand, and Shanghai Ballet performing Derek Deane’s magnificent Swan Lake in Melbourne.

-Simon Bryce has spent the past 27 years working as a marketing consultant, executive producer and promoter of live entertainment.
+Simon Bryce has spent over 30 years working as a marketing consultant producer and promoter of live entertainment.

 It was from this experience that Simon would go on to become a lead producer of ballet presenting the St Petersburg Ballet Theatre and guest stars from the Bolshoi Ballet throughout some of the world most iconic cities with record breaking seasons in London, Sydney, Cape Town, Singapore, Hong Kong and Dublin.

-Simon who co-owns a 1,600 seat Big Top with his business partner Andrew Guild has presented a variety of circuses across Australia, South East Asia and South Africa selling close to 500,000 tickets.
+Along with his business partner Andrew Guild, Simon has presented a variety of circuses across Australia, Southeast Asia and South Africa selling close to 500,000 tickets.